How to categorise a pressure ulcer

 With suspected deep tissue injury (STDI) and ungradable being treated as would a category 3 or 4, nursing and residential homes do not yet report these to CQC.
 I imagine this will change as in the NHS these will be reported as potential serious incidences and require a root cause analysis to establish cause.
 It is therefore important that care providers understand that a reported ungradable or STDI in long term care receives the same planning as a category 3 or 4 pressure ulcer.

 See below the breakdown of categories from the EPUAP Scottish guidelines:

-Remember blanching erythema, although not a pressure ulcer can indicate the beginning of a pressure ulcer, so important to check the skin regularly.
-If you resident has capacity show them how to check the areas they can see and be skin self care champions.
+Remember blanching erythema, although not a pressure ulcer, can indicate the beginning of a pressure ulcer, so it’s important to check the skin regularly.
+If your resident has capacity, show them how to check the areas they can see and be skin self care champions.
 Always ‘React to Red’ as urgent.
-If you identify the cause of the pressure or shear then you will be able to act on this and possible prevent deterioration.
-Always ask someone if your not sure.
+If you identify the cause of the pressure or shear then you will be able to act on this and possibly prevent deterioration.
+Always ask someone if you’re not sure.
 The researchers talk about a ‘window of prevention’ at approx 20 minutes before tissue hypoxia will lead to pressure damage.
-This depends on the underlaying status of the resident but it does highlight that waiting days for advice may be too late.
+This depends on the underlying status of the resident but it does highlight that waiting days for advice may be too late.
 Utilise the SSKIN principles ASAP to be a key preventer.